Te Rito Maioha Early

 Copies of the Code and the pamphlet Important Information about the Code, translated into many languages, are available from the NZQA website.

-ECNZ is a proud signatory to the code and our certification can be viewed here.
+ECNZ is a proud signatory to the code.

 Below you can find several links which can help you adjust to your life of study in New Zealand:

 Full details of immigration requirements, advice on rights to

 employment in New Zealand while studying, and reporting requirements are